 I took up my post at UZH in August 2019.
-Before coming here, I did my graduate studies in English Literature at LMU Munich, where I was awarded a doctoral degree for a study of masculinity in the eighteenth-century novel (2007).
-For my postdoctoral studies, which explored practices of remembering and forgetting in early modern drama, I received the Habilitation degree in 2011.
-After holding a temporary professorship in English Literature at LMU Munich, I was appointed in 2013 as chair of Chair for English Literature and Cultural Studies at the University of Würzburg, Germany, where I also served as Head of Department (2014-2016) and as Vice-Dean of the Faculty of Arts (2017-2019).
+Before coming here, I did my graduate studies in English and Comparative Literature at LMU Munich, where I was awarded a doctoral degree for a study of masculinity in the eighteenth-century novel in 2007.
+For my postdoctoral studies, which explored practices of remembering and forgetting in early modern drama, I received the Habilitation degree in English Philology in 2011.
+After holding a temporary professorship in English Literature at LMU Munich I was appointed in 2013 as chair of Chair for English Literature and Cultural Studies at the University of Würzburg, Germany, where I also served as Head of Department (2014-2016) and as Vice-Dean of the Faculty of Arts (2017-2019).
 Since 2016 I have been invited regularly as a guest professor at Jawaharlal-Nehru-University, New Delhi.

 I am lucky to work together with a team of colleagues whose research complements, challenges and supports mine: with Dr. Beatrice Montedoro I share a keen interest in the material production and reception conditions of early modern plays; Dr. Antoinina Bevan Zlatar’s research on the Reformation and seventeenth-century literature intersects with mine on confessional conflict and memory culture; together with her and Dr. Anne-Claire Michoux I am working on the history of women’s writing in the research project “The Feminist Enlightenment Across Europe”.